Battle of the Atlantic: United States

 In addition to its existing merchant fleet, United States shipyards built 2,710 Liberty ships totalling 38.5 million tons, vastly exceeding the 14 million tons of shipping the German U-boats were able to sink during the war.

 Canada

-Canada's Merchant Navy was vital to the Allied cause during World War II.
-More than 70 Canadian merchant vessels were lost.
-An estimated 1,600 merchant sailors were killed, including eight women.
-Information obtained by British agents regarding German shipping movements led Canada to conscript all its merchant vessels two weeks before actually declaring war, with the Royal Canadian Navy taking control of all shipping August 26, 1939.
+Information obtained by British agents regarding German shipping movements led Canada to conscript all its merchant vessels two weeks before declaring war, with the Royal Canadian Navy taking control of all shipping on 26 August 1939.
 At the outbreak of the war, Canada possessed 38 ocean-going merchant vessels.
 By the end of hostilities, in excess of 400 cargo ships had been built in Canada.

-With the exception of the Japanese invasion of the Alaskan Aleutian Islands, the Battle of the Atlantic was the only battle of the Second World War to touch North American shores.
-U-boats disrupted coastal shipping from the Caribbean to Halifax, during the summer of 1942, and even entered into battle in the Gulf of St. Lawrence.

-Canadian officers wore uniforms which were virtually identical in style to those of the British.
-The ordinary seamen were issued with an 'MN Canada' badge to wear on their lapel when on leave, to indicate their service.
+More than 70 Canadian merchant vessels were lost.
+An estimated 1,500 merchant sailors were killed, including eight women.

 At the end of the war, Rear Admiral Leonard Murray, Commander-in-Chief Canadian North Atlantic, remarked, "...the Battle of the Atlantic was not won by any Navy or Air Force, it was won by the courage, fortitude and determination of the British and Allied Merchant Navy."